 The support rep was nice enough and straight-forward, but I wasn't that happy with the answer.
 I guess one should just consider it a kind of activation fee, with the advantage that you could later on use another phone on it.
 I actually forgot to ask her if there was a way to avoid paying for the starter kit if you already had a t-mobile SIM card from another phone.

 You can get just a prepaid SIM card and activate your unlocked phone.

 You get free overnight shipping on these Starter Kits.
 So buy them online and save on gas.

 Plus online activation is easy.

 I just wanted to add a quick note about coverage.
 T-Mobile coverage used to be somewhat lacking, but they've improved it.
 In my case, the area where I used to live used to be in their roaming area, but now has great coverage.
-You can check your own street-level coverage for on either their 4G LTE network or their traditional network for yourself by punching in your address and zipcode.
+You can check your own street-level coverage for on either their 5G or 4G LTE networks by punching in your address and zip code.

 For example, I used a borrowed T-Mobile prepaid phone on a car trip from Western New Jersey to Buffalo, New York.
 We went through some pretty rural areas, and the coverage and signal strength were quite good.